Aadya2901/simon-says-game/README.md

 ```

 ## Contributing
 Contributions are welcome!
-If you find any issues or want to enhance the game, feel free to submit a pull request.
+Feel free to submit a pull request if you want to enhance the game or fix any issues.

 ## License
 This project is licensed under the MIT License.